 Click here to see all the differences between instant downloads and party ready packs.

-QUESTION: So why choose our 'party ready pack' instead of a published boxed game?
+QUESTION: So why choose a My Mystery Party 'party pack' instead of a mass-distributed game?

-In published games, the 6-8 characters are typically given a 'booklet' with all of their clues.
-We have more available players and prefer to give the clues in rounds in sealed envelopes to build excitement and intrigue.
+Booklets vs. clue cards in rounds: in mass-distributed games, the 6-8 characters are typically given a booklet with all of their clues and solution upfront.
+Do you trust that your players won't thumb to the back page and take a sneak peek?
+Viewing the solution could be a mistake and game over if that happens.
+We give the clues in rounds to build excitement and intrigue.
 The guests won't know everything about the game and their character at the start of the game!
-The murderer doesn't know they are the murderer and the victim doesn't know what's coming!
+The murderer doesn't know they are the murderer and the victim doesn't know what's coming at the start of the game!
 When the guests are handed a new envelope for the round, it is exciting!
-We love how our victims never know it's coming and the murderer doesn't know he or she did it until the end - when everybody else finds out.

 QUESTION: Are your murder mystery parties scripted or clue based?